7.4 Healthy lifestyles and healthy nutrition

 Health education and healthy lifestyles education in schools

 The medical care at schools (médecine scolaire) is in charge of the supervision and promotion of health and well-being of children and adolescents in schools.
 It is provided by medical-socio-school teams which must be accredited by the minister of Health.
-The division of medical care at school, the health of children and adolescents is responsible for organisational issues in secondary education.
 The medical care at school is in charge of screening for diseases and deficits, including oral diseases, by establishing health check-ups on a regular basis.

 - School climate and school culture